Open Access Journals

 If you need help finding the articles or journals you need, join our literature research forum.

-medieval worlds This research platform offers “a forum for comparative, interdisciplinary and transcultural studies of the Middle Ages”, covering the period 400 to 1500 CE, as well as offering an open-access journal. medieval worlds is part of the Austrian Academy of Sciences.
+medieval worlds - This research platform is part of the Austrian Academy of Sciences and offers “a forum for comparative, interdisciplinary and transcultural studies of the Middle Ages”, covering the period 400 to 1500 CE, as well as offering an open-access journal.

 Can't find what you are looking for?
 Need some research advice?